Manly Selective Campus: History

 Manly Selective Campus has a long history after being founded in 1859 as Manly Public School, on the corner of Belgrave and Carlton Streets in Manly.
-In 1882 it was moved to a site in Darley Road, where it operated until 1945, and is the site of the current Manly Village Public School.
+In 1882, it was moved to a site in Darley Road, where it operated until 1945, and is the site of the current Manly Village Public School.

-1925 saw the school become an Intermediate High School, and became solely a boys school from 1926.
+In 1925, school become an Intermediate High School, and became solely a boys school from 1926.
 The school expanded rapidly and became Manly Junior High in 1944.
 In 1945, the school moved to the site of the current Balgowlah Boys Campus, and in 1949 had expanded to include senior years.

-In 1954 student numbers reached 1200, and the bulk of these students moved to the current site on Abbott Road in North Curl Curl as Manly Boys High School.
+In 1954, student numbers reached 1200, and the bulk of these students moved to the current site on Abbott Road in North Curl Curl as Manly Boys High School.
 The school became co-educational in 1983 and was renamed Manly High School, at the same time as the nearby Manly Girls High also became co-educational and was renamed Freshwater High.
 Manly High was granted selective status in 1990 and was incorporated into the Northern Beaches Secondary College at its founding and given its current name in 2002.